radrow/ddtrace/EXAMPLE.md

 - `example-system/lib/microchip_factory/producer.ex`
 - `example-system/lib/microchip_factory/inspector.ex`

-In each uncomment the *line 3*.
+In each, uncomment the *line 3*.
 For example, `producer.ex` should begin as
 follows:

 ```elixir